The landforms of Connecticut, by Joseph Bixby Hoyt.

 With the help of a few extra players and a piano, by Charles Ives.

 Truly living whist is played on the stage.
 The League gave their first shore dinner.

 The theater of New England, by George B. Bunnell.
 The Warner, student apartments at 1044 Chapel street, by Henry A. Warner.

-Charles Ives and “After the Ball.”
+Jean Pardee on, “The Yale man Up-to-Date.”
+Charles Ives on, “After the Ball.”
 Vanderbilt Hall, gift of Cornelius Vanderbilt in memory of his son.

 The New Haven Symphony Orchestra, by Morris Steinert.
 Ode to the Frog of the Bandusian Font, by Henry Augustin Beers.